babbleberry/rpi4-osdev/part10-multicore/README.md

 }
 ```

-And that's it for the bootloader code.
+Phew!
+That's it for the bootloader code.
 If you use this new bootloader with no further code changes, it should work as before.
 But we need to go on to implement the signalling required to execute code on the secondary cores.

+_Note: this is not particularly robust/safe right now e.g. all secondary cores will share the same stack - BEWARE!_

 Signalling to the secondary cores from C
 ----------------------------------------